 There are no restrictions on domestic and foreign-registered companies granting guarantees.
-Guarantees must be in writing and specify the amount they secure.
+Guarantees must be in writing and must specify the amount they secure.

-Security over movable property can be granted to non-resident foreign banks, except in the following cases:
+Security over movable property can be granted to non-resident foreign banks, except in the following cases.

-a business mortgage, whether under the Commercial Code or in relation to assets in the Jebel Ali Free Zone (JAFZ), can only be granted to banks or financial institutions with a commercial banking licence.
-However, UAE Federal Law No 4 of 2020 on Guaranteeing Rights Related to Movables, and subsequent implementing regulations which are expected to be implemented in early December 2020 (together, the foreign lenders can hold securities in the DIFC, and can be mortgagees on vessel mortgages.
+A business mortgage, whether under the Commercial Code or in relation to assets in certain free zones (including the Jebel Ali Free Zone - JAFZ), can only be granted to banks or financial institutions with a commercial banking licence.
+However, UAE Federal Law No 4 of 2020 on Guaranteeing Rights Related to Movables, UAE Cabinet Decision No 29 of 2021 on the Implementing Regulations for UAE Federal Law No 4 of 2020 on Guaranteeing of Rights related to Movables and all related decrees, decisions and regulations (as issued from time to time) (together, the "Pledge Law") should allow foreign lenders to register a pledge over movable assets (including assets owned by businesses) without the need to either take possession of such assets or appoint a locally licensed security agent.

-Contributed by: Amjad Ali Khan, Rahat Dar, Adite Aloke and Mevan Bandara, Afridi & Angell
+Contributed by: Amjad Ali Khan, Rahat Dar and Mevan Bandara, Afridi & Angell